mapping-commons/sssom/src/docs/tutorials.md

 | KF_FOOD:F004 | braeburn      | skos:broadMatch | FOODON:00002473 | apple (whole)      |          1 |                                                                                                                                                           |

 #### Adding rich metadata

+We are done curating the basic mappings.
+Next, we will add some richer metadata for the mapping set.
+For this tutorial we will add the metadata introduce [here](#scratchstart).

+**Mapping justification metadata**:

+`mapping_justification`: the process or activity that led us to believe the mapping to be correct or reasonable.

+This is the most important piece of metadata and a pivotal concept for SSSOM curation in general.
+Let us think about all the various ways that can lead us to believe a mapping to be correct.

+The most crude thing would be to document is: "a Human determined this mapping".
+We do that by documenting the mapping justification `sempav:HumanCuration`.
+This justification is a vague placeholder, but it instills some confidence in the mapping consumer (the user) that someone with at least some domain expertise determined the mapping to be ok.
+We will discuss `mapping_justification`s in more detailed in a later tutorial on automated matching, where we have many more fine-grained distinctions, like "the justification for asserting this mapping is that the label of the subject matches to an exact synonym of the object after applying 'stemming' during preprocessing".
+Nevertheless, modelling human curation better is one of the future goals of SSSOM.
+The key is to document "curation rules", which contain the conditions and assumptions made by the (human) mapping author when asserting the mapping.
+In the absence of a [formal element](https://github.com/mapping-commons/sssom/issues/166) (at least at the time of this writing, May 2022), you should try and document such curation rules in the `comment` field.

+**Basic provenance metadata**:

+`mapping_date`: The date the mapping was asserted.

+Why is this important?
+Time of an assertions is essential provenance. it allows us to prefer assertions (mapping decisions) that were done later, but it also gives us a hint how old a mapping is, in particular if the source versions are not, or cannot, be documented.
+It is a very easy element to document, and we should try to do that at all times.

+`author_id`: Identifies the persons or groups responsible for asserting the mappings.

+The author is a crucial bit of metadata, in particular in conjunction with the mapping justification `human curation`.
+A mapping consumer can look up the author of a mapping through their unique identifier (e.g. an orcid, which we use in the biomedical domain, but might be anything).

+`mapping_set_id`: A unique identifier of the mapping set.
+This is a pivotal concept in FAIR data and data management in general: every unit of data that is shared around within an organisation (or the whole world) [should have a unique identifier](https://www.go-fair.org/fair-principles/f1-meta-data-assigned-globally-unique-persistent-identifiers/).
+As per Semantic Web conventions, we recommend using persistent URLs, or PURLs, to identify your mappings set.
+For example:

+`mapping_set_description`: A description of the mapping set, providing context and motivation.
+- `subject_source`: URI of source the subject.
+- `subject_source_version`: The version of the source of the subject.
+- `object_source`: URI of source the subject.
+- `object_source_version`: The version of the source of the object.

 | subject_id   | subject_label | predicate_id    | object_id       | object_label       | confidence | comment                                                                                                                                                   | mapping_justification | mapping_date | author_id                 | subject_source | subject_source_version | object_source | object_source_version                                                |
 |--------------|---------------|-----------------|-----------------|--------------------|------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------|--------------|---------------------------|----------------|------------------------|---------------|----------------------------------------------------------------------|